Madison River Drought Management

 NorthWestern works diligently to meet its FERC obligations and is committed to fulfilling its responsibilities at the Hebgen Development.
 Those responsibilities at Hebgen are numerous and complex.

-Current drought conditions and impacts on our operations:
+How drought conditions impact our operations:

 • Forecasts and modeling are closely followed by NorthWestern Energy to manage releases to the Madison River downstream and to capture and fill Hebgen Reservoir in the spring.